Wriggers Group

 Wriggers

-his privately funded research
+will join the privately funded research

 a secondary faculty